Canon Surprise at CP+ 2026 with a Retro Style Concept Camera

 • Focus: Manual only

-• Display: Flip-up rear LCD for image review
+• Screen: LCD folding on the back for image review

 • Connectivity: USB-C